 Send drama submissions to email@example.com.
 Attach written submissions in a single Word doc or docx file, and include the word “DRAMA” in the email subject line.

-Please send reviews to email@example.com Include the word “BOOK REVIEW” in the email subject line.
+Please send reviews to firstname.lastname@example.org.
+Please include the phrase “BOOK REVIEW” in the email subject line.

 Please send files as jpgs and include any captions with titles, materials, canvas size, names of performers, etc. in email.
 Please send all art submissions to email@example.com

 Include your last name in the file name and the word “ART” in the email subject line.